danog/MadelineProto/docs/index.md

 MadelineProto can throw three different exceptions:
 * \danog\MadelineProto\Exception - Default exception, thrown when a php error occures and in a lot of other cases

 * \danog\MadelineProto\RPCErrorException - Thrown when an RPC error occurres (an error received via the mtproto API)

 * \danog\MadelineProto\TL\Exception - Thrown on TL serialization/deserialization errors

+* \danog\MadelineProto\NothingInTheSocketException - Thrown if no data can be read from the TCP socket

 ## Contributing